swuecho/WebService_MerriamWebster/README.md

 # NAME

-Net::MW::API - use Merriam-Webster dictionary API in Perl
+WebService::MerriamWebster - use Merriam-Webster dictionary API in Perl

 # SYNOPSIS